epage/epage.github.io/blog/blog/iterating-on-test.md

 ### Test Initialization and Cleanup

-When talking about this, people generally think of the classic JUnit setup with its own pros and cons:
+When talking about this, people generally think of the classic JUnit setup with its own downsides:
 ```java
 public class JUnitTestCase extends TestCase {
     @Override